 MILNE – 275 games, 16 finals, 574 goals, 37 Brownlow votes, 11.9 disposals per game

-THE per game numbers are relatively similar from Jeff Farmer and Stephen Milne.
-Both players were good for 11-12 disposals and about two goals every time they stepped onto the park, with Milne holding a slight edge in goal average over the man affectionately known as ‘the Wiz’ (2.09 goals a game compared to 1.94).
+THE per game numbers are relatively similar from Farmer and Milne.
+Both players were good for roughly a dozen disposals and about two goals every time they stepped onto the park, with Milne holding a slight edge in goal average over the man affectionately known as ‘the Wiz’ (2.09 goals a game compared to 1.94).
 Despite playing in fewer games, Farmer actually recorded more career Brownlow votes than Milne, yet eight of those votes came in the 2000 season, hands down his best pro season.
 That year also saw Farmer kick a career-high 72 goals, marking one of just two seasons that he kicked 50 or more compared to Milne’s six such seasons.
 Considering he did it for slightly longer while showing more consistency, I have to Milne the slight edge.

 Image from thecourier.com.au